Cart 0 items: $0.00

 With such amazing vistas and coastlines, it can be easy to focus on the wider landscape when taking a winter hike on Kangaroo Island.

-But for a mindfulness exercise that will have you reconnecting with the details, there is no better activity than a hunt for our native orchids.
-With over 80 native species, a hunt for these tiny but spectacular flowers really makes you slow to a meander and absorb the beauty to be found on a micro-level.
+But for a mindfulness exercise that will have you reconnecting with the details, there is no better activity than hunting for our native orchids.
+With over 80 native species, hunting these tiny but spectacular flowers really slows you down to meander and absorb the beauty to be found on a micro-level.
+Whether it’s these tiny flowers, lichens, and fungi, flowering native ground shrubs, or the spectacular Wattle, it’s worth slowing down.

 One of our favourite spots is American River’s Cannery Walk.
 Find out more here

 Gather your mates, light a fire, have a few wines while you wait for the coals to burn low, and then nestle a camp oven on the coals.
-It takes a while to cook but there's nothing better than passing the time with good conversation, plenty of red wine and a jam if you have a guitar on hand.
+It takes a while to cook, but there's nothing better than passing the time with good conversation, plenty of red wine and a jam if you have a guitar on hand.

 Favourite Sunset Spot?
 West Bay Beach, Flinders Chase National Park